 A chart showing Stanwardine owners and occupiers from the 12th to the 21st century.

-There is a biography of 2nd Lieutenant Cecil Sherman Platt who died in the Boer War, and of Captain Benjamin Hall who was awarded a silver cup for attempting to repulse the French at the battle of Carrickfergus in 1760 whilst heavily outnumbered.
-There is also a funeral tribute, life in pictures, and letters to his mother whilst at school and in the Navy of David James Bridge.
+There is a funeral tribute, life in pictures, and letters to his mother whilst at school and in the Navy of David James Bridge.

 Other notable people include John Dashwod Goldie who the Cambridge second boat is named after, Cyril Radcliffe who formed the Radcliffe line during the partition of India, and Andrew Fraser who was CEO of Barings bank during its collapse and Conservative party treasurer.